Hog-CERN/Hog/docs/03-Contributing/01-contributing.md

 Everything you'll need to edit is inside the `docs/` directory.
 Sections are represented by subdirectories within `docs/` and, the section "home" pages  come from `index.md` files in each directory.
 You can create further markdown files to add topics to the section.\
-Any changes you make to this repo will be automatically propagated to this website when you push your commits into the master.
+Any changes you make to this repo will be automatically propagated to this website when you push your commits into the $HOG_TARGET_BRANCH.

 ### Markdown